Where to go in the USA

-The Carolinas are an area of immense natural beauty, with a brilliant coastline filled with delightful beach resorts and an interior of rural farming lands and charming towns and cities, filled with history, culture and much more besides.
+The Carolinas are an area of immense natural beauty, with a coastline boasting delightful beach resorts and an interior of rural farming lands and charming towns and cities filled with history, culture and much more.

 When most people think of New York, it's the skyscrapers of Manhattan that immediately spring to mind, but the Empire State has so much more to offer than the exciting streets of its eponymous major city.

 Discover the best of Florida with a luxury, tailor-made holiday.
-From road trips to vacation homes, you could discover the beaches on the Gulf Coast, the lively arts scene or any one of the famous attraction parks.
+From road trips to vacation homes, visit the beaches on the Gulf Coast, the lively arts scene or any one of the famous attraction parks.